wastore/azure-storage-samples-for-java/clientEncryptionToCPKNMigrationSamples/ClientSideKeyVaultKeyToCustomerProvidedKey/src/main/java/README.md

 ## Additional Setup for Client-Side Encryption with Key Vault to Server-Side Encryption with Customer-Provided Keys
-This sample will show how client-side encryption works with key vault keys and upload an example blob (blobExample.txt found in exampleCreation folder) into a newly generated container in the provided storage account linked to an Azure subscription.
+This sample will show how client-side encryption works with key vault keys and upload an example blob (blobExample.txt found in exampleDataCreator folder) into a newly generated container in the provided storage account linked to an Azure subscription.
 Then, the uploaded blob will be downloaded, decrypted, then reuploaded into the same container with server-side encryption using customer-provided keys.